Earn credit for your internship

-Students might be able to earn academic credit for degree-related internships or co-ops, in addition to earning a paycheck.
-Before applying to internships and co-ops, speak with your academic advisor to discuss if you can earn academic credit for your up-coming experience.
+Students might be able to earn academic credit for degree-related internships, in addition to earning a paycheck.
+Before applying to internships, speak with your academic advisor to discuss if you can earn academic credit for your up-coming experience.

 For internship academic credit within a department, for instance BME484 or EEE684, the only Career Center involvement in the process is to verify that the company has a valid Student Placement Agreement with ASU.
 Learn more about the Student Placement Agreement request process.